mobile app bar

 Los Angeles Lakers forward LeBron James (23) and head coach JJ Redick against the Phoenix Suns at Mortgage Matchup Center

-James is the same age as Redick, who’s now a head coach calling plays from the touchline, but that doesn’t mean he doesn’t get a teensy bit jealous watching the King so strong, fast, and fit, while he remains out of shape.
+Sure, Redick is the head coach calling plays from the touchline.
+But that doesn’t mean he isn’t a tad jealous watching the King so strong, fast, and fit, while he remains relatively out of shape.

 “Watching him is actually, probably makes me feel like a loser,” Redick admitted post-game.
 “Every time he falls on the ground, every time he has a box out, every time he gets hit hard and transitions… I feel it too.”

-Redick was a seasoned NBA player himself, having spent 15 years in the league before retiring in 2021.
-He’s since become a Lakers coach (took over the job in 2024) and has proven to have a smart basketball mind.
-But he’s not in the shape an NBA player is at right now, which is fine.
-No one is.
-It’s just a nod to James’ longevity, as his body is showing no signs of wanting to call it quits.
+Redick had spent 15 years in the league before retiring in 2021.
+He then became the Lakers coach in 2024 and has proven to have a smart basketball mind.
+However, he is not in the physical shape of an NBA player right now, which is fine.

 About the author